ISISComputingGroup/ibex_developers_manual/EPICS/EPICS-basics.md

 Save it!

-Now to start the IOC by typing the following from the iocBootiocsimpledirectory:
+Now to start the IOC by typing the following from the `iocBootiocsimpledirectory`:

 ```
 ..\..\bin\windows-x64\simple.exe st.cmd